slaclab/timechart/docs/source/control_panel.rst

             TimeChart plots a new data point for a curve as soon as it receives a new data point from the PV.

         * **Asynchronous**:
-            Default mode.
+            Default.
 TimeChart checks for new data points at a regular interval (frequency), as specified by the Data Sampling Rate (Hz) value in the ``Graph Intervals`` section, as provided by the user.
 TimeChart then plots any accummulated new data points.

                 .. important::
                     If you select the Synchronous data sampling mode, you cannot make any setting changes affecting how often TimeChart checks for new data points or how long TimeChart should collect the data points.
-Consequently, ``Data Sampling Rate`` and :``Limit Time Span`` will be disabled for the Synchronous Data Sampling Mode.
+Consequently, the ``Data Sampling Rate`` and ``Limit Time Span`` inputs will be hidden in the Synchronous Data Sampling Mode.

 .. _graph_intervals: